Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:asymp} describes the asymptotic framework and Section \ref{sec:FMSC} derives the FMSC, both in general and for two specific examples: OLS versus TSLS and choosing instrumental variables.
 Section \ref{sec:avg} studies moment average estimators and shows how they can be used to construct valid confidence intervals post-moment selection.
 Section \ref{sec:simulations} presents simulation results and Section \ref{sec:application} considers an empirical example from development economics.
-Proofs, computational details and supplementary material appear in the Appendix.
+Proofs appear at the end of the document; computational details and additional material appear in an Online Appendix.